Trump Accounts are special savings and investment accounts for children under age 18.

 - No contributions are allowed before July 4, 2026

-- Elections to open an account may be made with a 2025 tax return (Form 4547)or later
+- Elections to open an account may be made with a 2025 tax return using Form 4547, or through your online IRS account.

 Annual contribution limits